Scheduling & planning your production

 As you add production days, you get grid items for each team you added when you set up the production.

-Click on each team to assign what they should be doing that day; prepping, travelling or shooting.
-There are also the alternatives of holiday and other if you need.
-You can – if you want – add a title.
-If you don’t add a title, it will only state the activity; shooting day, transport, preparation, holiday or other.
+You can also – if you want – add a title or flag.
+If you don’t add a title / flag, it will only state the activity; shooting day, transport, preparation, holiday or other.

-Now you haven’t only started on a rough production plan, you have also added call sheets to each team.
+Now you haven’t only started on a rough production plan, you have also added a call sheet template to each team and day.

 The different call sheet types makes it possible for you to create a team that only deals with set construction for instance.
 They get their own call sheet of when and where they should be and what they should be doing.
 The call sheets for other tasks than shooting, are simplified call sheets, and we tell you more about those in the FAQ for call sheets.